SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/CloudAdminApp/Controlling_cloudfeed_data_offloads.md

 When a DMS is connected to dataminer.services, it will start offloading alarm and change point events to dataminer.services.
 This data can then be used to improve DataMiner AI/Analytics features.

 Performance and usage data offloads can be controlled both on organization level and on DMS level.
-If performance and usage data offloads are disabled for an organization, it is automatically also disabled for all DataMiner Systems within that organization.
+If performance and usage data offloads are disabled for an organization, these are automatically also disabled for all DataMiner Systems within that organization.

 ## Controlling the performance and usage data offload setting of your organization